davidosomething/dotfiles/README.md

 Installation
 ------------

-Run the bootstrap.zsh script to set up a terminal and some programs exactly like mine.
+Run the bootstrap.sh script to set up a terminal and some programs exactly like mine.

 If you want a oneliner: